Byggtjeneste/integration-events/README.md

 When sessions is enabled for a queue all messages sent to the queue needs to have a SessionId set, unless the message will fail.
 The Message object from the Microsoft.Azure.ServiceBus namespace, that should be used for alle messages sent to Service Bus, has a SessionId property that needs to be set before sending the message.

-The value for the SessionId property will depend on the messagetype, and is specified for each message type in this repository.
-For eg. "Item" events the SessionId will be "Nobb number".
+The value for the SessionId property will depend on the messagetype, and is specified for each incoming message type in the section "Message properties" in this repository.
+For eg. "Item" events the SessionId will be the Nobb number.

 General info about sessions in Azure Service Bus can be found here: https://docs.microsoft.com/en-us/azure/service-bus-messaging/message-sessions